Nixomo/nixomo/README.md

 <h1 align="center">Hello there, I'm Pedro</h1>
-<h3 align="center">Master’s student in Computer Science and Engineering, specializing in **Cybersecurity** and **Internet of Things**.
+<h3 align="center">Master’s student in Computer Science and Engineering, specializing in <b>Cybersecurity</b> and <b>Internet of Things</b>.
 Currently writing a dissertation on authentication protocols based on hardware security.
 Passionate about cryptography, secure systems, and network security.
 Actively seeking a Cybersecurity role to apply technical expertise and problem-solving skills.</h3>

 - 🌱 I’m currently learning **Computer Science and Engineering** @IST

 - 📫 How to reach me **px1234@sapo.pt**

-- ⚡ Fun fact **Sea cucumbers eat with their feet.**
+- ⚡ Fun fact: **Sea cucumbers eat with their feet.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">